openstack-archive/development-proposals/user-stories/draft/high-scale-media-Telco-apps.rst

-  As above, to deliver 5 9's service Perimeta expects to be deployed spanning multiple cloud instances, but if deployed in a single instance it is desirable for that cloud to be available as possible.
+  As above, to deliver 5 9's service Perimeta expects to be deployed spanning multiple cloud instances, but if deployed in a single instance it is desirable for that cloud to be as available as possible.

 This use case also implicitly places requirement on elements outside core OpenStack, such as the DPDK OVS mechanism driver